Undocontrol/video-podcast-demo-vuejs/README.md

 Hi there and welcome to this demo creating a video podcast.

+In this demo, I have created a web app which lets you browse and watch a subset of the CNN Video Podcast catalog using video podcasts available on http://rss.cnn.com/services/podcasting/studentnews/rss.xml.

+• The application displays a list of available episodes for the feed.

+• The list shows four episodes, and allow the user to scroll up and down in the list in case more than four episodes are available.

+• When the user selects one episode, that episode shall start playing in the video playback area and the episode's description must appear beneath the video playback area.

 <img width="1435" alt="Screenshot 2019-08-22 at 16 32 06" src="https://user-images.githubusercontent.com/24893988/63528353-afb12100-c4fa-11e9-9b17-c7a13957e5d3.png">

 Here are the initial steps to get it all running: